OsianJL/flask-api-docker-langchain-sockets-ai/README.md

+Absolutely!
+Here's a clean, professional README.md tailored to the exact work we've done so far.
+It emphasizes that everything runs through Docker, making it easy for anyone to get started with just one command.

+📄 README.md
+markdown
+Copiar
+Editar
 # Flask API with PostgreSQL – Fully Dockerized 🐳

 This is a starter template for building robust Flask APIs using Docker for both the **API** and **PostgreSQL**.
 It's ideal for scalable development and easy team collaboration.